Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/custom-transports.md

 The MLAPI utilises Unity’s [uNET Transport Layer API](https://docs.unity3d.com/Manual/UNetUsingTransport.html) by default and has support for custom Transports.

-A Transport is a library that collects message segments from applications and transmits them into the network.
-The Transport layer is also responsible for managing error correction, providing quality and reliability to the end-user.
+A Transport collects messages from the application and transmits them over the network.
+The Transport layer is also responsible for making sure that all packets arrive and that they arrive in order if needed.
+Transports also make sure that your data won't get corrupted when it's sent over the network.

 This layer enables the host to send and receive error-corrected data, packets or messages over a network.